absolomb/absolomb.github.io/_posts/2018-01-16-UnderTheWire-Century.md

 ## Century 2

-The password for Century2 is the build version of the instance of PowerShell installed on this system.
+_The password for Century2 is the build version of the instance of PowerShell installed on this system._

+Easy one here, we can call a system variable to do the job.

 ```powershell

 PS C:\Users\century1\Documents> $PSVersionTable

 Name                           Value